WayneDW/WayneDW.github.io/_posts/2026-03-15-power-sampler.md

 GRPO {% cite shao2024deepseekmath %} has become a dominant RL method for improving reasoning in LLMs.
 However, it requires expensive training, hyperparameter tuning, and building ad-hoc reward functions, which often reduces sample diversity and generalization ability.
-A natural question is:

-$$\textbf{Can we unlock the same reasoning performance without costly RL training?}$$
+A natural question is: Can we unlock the same reasoning performance without costly RL training?

 #### Sub-Optimal Sampling